 Many people think that RJ45 to RJ45 connectors are the same as the modular plugs or jacks, but they’re wrong.
 In most cases, the term plug technically refers to the cable or male end of the connection while the term jack refers to the port or female end.
-If you have had a misunderstanding about these concept, you probably have experienced problems that were extremely difficult to resolve in your network.
+If you have had a misunderstanding about these concepts, you probably have experienced problems that were extremely difficult to resolve in your network.
 Therefore this article will have a brief introduction to the male and female RJ45 connectors.

 RJ45 connector stands for registered jack 45, is most commonly seen with bulk Ethernet cables and network cables.
 This registered jack specifies the physical male and female connectors as well as the pin assignments.
 Before we start with the discussion of the male and female RJ45 connector for modular connectors, it is good to know how pins are numbered on RJ45 connectors.